smith01s/newey01c.github.io/_posts/2017-09-20-kpv-validation.md

-In real terms, a KPV is an "interesting value" - usually sensor output that's been saved in the flight data recorder, decoded using the appropriate LFL definition (each aircraft has an), and then converted to "engineering units" - standard units of measurement.
+In real terms, a KPV is an "interesting value" - usually sensor output that's been saved in the flight data recorder, decoded using the appropriate LFL definition[^lfl] each aircraft has a standard data format which is usually unique to its particular model), and then converted to "engineering units" - standard units of measurement.
 Usually a KPV is recorded at a *specific point in the flight* (for example, during liftoff or approach/landing).
 However, note that not all KPVs are directly calculated from sensor data - some are *derived*